A Common Thread: The Significance of Wool in Medieval England

 Activity 3: Agriculture in Medieval England

 - Divide students into cooperative groups of four.
-Provide each group with the four Agriculture in Medieval England handouts.
+Provide each group with the four Agriculture in Medieval England activity sheets.
 Have each student choose one of the handouts—they will become the “expert” on that topic.

 - Provide students time and resources to research their topics.